-Andy Monteith, Baker Tilly’s head of construction looks at the difficult topic of bid management, or should that be bid mismanagement?
+Baker Tilly’s head of construction, Andy Monteith, examines the difficult topic of bid management, or should that be bid mismanagement?

-‘This project is over budget, we aren’t going to deliver on time and the customer is not happy with us,’ This is an all too familiar statement when our clients ask us to identify process and control breakdown within projects which are not going to plan.
+‘This project is over budget, we will not deliver on time, and the customer is dissatisfied with us,’ This is a statement we hear all too often when our clients ask us to identify process and control breakdowns in projects that aren’t going as planned.

-But is it always the fault of the project director failing to deliver the project, or even the quantity surveyor who has been unable to effectively manage the budgets?
+Is it always the fault of the project director for failing to deliver the project, or of the quantity surveyor for failing to manage the budgets effectively?

-When projects go wrong too many construction firms fail to challenge themselves on the root cause of the issue.
-The elephant in the room is often that the opportunity was always too risky or the bid price was based on achieving subcontractor or value engineering savings that were unrealistic.
+When projects go wrong, far too many construction companies fail to question themselves about the root cause of the problem.
+The elephant in the room is that the opportunity was always too risky, or the bid price was based on unrealistic subcontractor or value engineering savings.

-As a proportion of the overall contract value, bid costs can be as high as 1.2%.
-The level of investment into bidding for new projects is, therefore, significant yet it is an area where processes are often not adequately defined and controls are not robust.
-The implications of bidding for the wrong project or choosing the wrong contract price can be significantly more severe, as recently high profile examples have highlighted.
+Bid costs can amount to as much as 1.2 percent of the total contract value.
+The level of investment in bidding for new projects is thus significant, but it is also an area where processes are frequently not adequately defined and controls are not robust.
+As recent high-profile examples have demonstrated, the consequences of bidding on the wrong project or selecting the wrong contract price can be far-reaching.

 Our experience has identified that those construction firms with the fewest ‘problem child’ projects are those with a robust bid management process together with an inclusive and collaborative culture.